HolyBlackCat/quasi-msys2/README.md

   ```
   This adds MSYS2 packages to `PATH`, and sets some environment variables.
 For non-interactive use, see [this](#how-do-i-run-commands-non-interactively).

+  **NOTE:** You must restart this script if you install/uninstall any compilers in quasi-msys2 and/or natively.

 * Build:
   * Manually:
     ```bash